The cover letter dilemma: pros and cons for job applicants

 The decision to submit a cover letter ultimately depends on the job you're applying for and your personal preferences.
 Here are some guidelines to help you decide:

-• Read the job description: If the advert specifically requests a cover letter, not submitting one could result in your application being overlooked.
+• Read the job description: if the advert specifically requests a cover letter, not submitting one could result in your application being overlooked.

-• Make it unique: If you decide to submit a cover letter, make it count.
+• Make it unique: if you decide to submit a cover letter, make it count.
 Customise it for each application, focusing on how your skills and experiences align with that role and company.

-• Keep it concise: A cover letter doesn't need to be war and peace.
+• Keep it concise: a cover letter doesn't need to be war and peace.
 Keep it short and sweet, while still conveying your enthusiasm and qualifications.

-• Double check it (and check again): This should be the same for your CV, your cover letter needs to be checked and checked again before submitting any application.
+• Double check it (and check again): this should be the same for your CV, your cover letter needs to be checked and checked again before submitting any application.
 A great tip is to read it out loud.
 We have received countless cover letters and CVs saying they’re passionate about a different role to the one they are applying for.

-• Speak to your recruiter: Some recruiters will not need one, when you apply for a role, you’ll tend to have a number of in-depth conversations from which the recruiter will gain far more insights about you, your background and skill sets.
+• Speak to your recruiter: some recruiters will not need one, when you apply for a role, you’ll tend to have a number of in-depth conversations from which the recruiter will gain far more insights about you, your background and skill sets.

 A well-crafted cover letter can set you apart from your competition, but it should be a tool used strategically rather than a one-size-fits-all approach.
 There are also certain industries whereby cover letters are highly regarded, in comparison to others.